isaacnmm/pestpolicy-hugo2XX/content/posts/does-boric-acid-kill-bed-bugs/index.md

 It may not be extreme, however it is important to seek doctors checkup if symptoms persist.
 Boric acid is dangerous to human when inhaled.

-It has a sharp irritation to the breathing/respiratory system, which makes you uncomfortable
-- it may be accompanied by coughing (though rare).
+It has a sharp irritation to the breathing/respiratory system, which makes you uncomfortable- it may be accompanied by coughing (though rare).

 This will persist for a few minutes, then stops.
 You may not need to see the doctor unless the symptoms persist.